MicrosoftDocs/power-automate-docs/flow-docs/all-assigned-must-approve.md

 This walkthrough uses tokens.
 To display the list of tokens, tap or click any input control, and then search for the token in the **Dynamic content** list that opens.

-Sign into [Microsoft Flow](https://flow.microsoft.com), and then perform the following steps to create your flow.
+Sign into [Power Automate](https://flow.microsoft.com), and then perform the following steps to create your flow.

 1. Select **My flows** > **Create from blank**, in the top right of the screen.
 1. Add the **SharePoint - When an item is created or modified** trigger.